-- The air tank is located to the left of the feeder house area. - There is an air bag located at the rear of each strut.
+- The air tank is located to the left of the feeder house area. - There is an air bag located at the rear of each strut and the rear left/right corners of the subframe.

-Fig. 64 - AirFLEX Air System
+Fig. 67 - AirFLEX Air System

 8.4 - Knife Guards & Sections